Stocks rise, bond yields jump after Japan surprises markets

 A report on Tuesday showed U.S. homebuilders broke ground on fewer homes for a third straight month in November.
 The number of building permits, meanwhile, fell to its lowest level since June 2020 when the pandemic froze the economy.

 The two-year U.S. Treasury yield, which tends to more closely track expectations for action from the Federal Reserve, was more reserved.
-It recovered from a midday slide to 4.27% from 4.26% late Monday.
+It held steady at 4.26%.

 In the foreign exchange market, Tokyo’s surprise move sent the value of the Japanese yen climbing against the U.S. dollar, which gave back some of its huge gains over the past year.
-One dollar now buys 131.54 yen, down 3.9% from a day earlier.
+The dollar fell to 131.50 Japanese yen, down 4% from a day earlier.

 The Nikkei 225 index of Japanese stocks also fell 2.5%.